• Skip to main content

 One of the unique features of Mountain Hydrangea is its suitability for informal hedges or group plantings.
 When planted in multiples, these shrubs create a cohesive and charming display, especially when different cultivars are selected to showcase a range of colors and flower forms.
 The lacecap and mophead varieties can be strategically combined to add visual interest and diversity to garden compositions.

-Our Varieties of Mountain Hydrangea
+Our Selections of Mountain Hydrangea

 Bluebird is one of the most popular lacecap varieties known for its blue flowers and compact growth habit.
 But this once loved lacecap is very rarely cultivated anymore since the Tuff Stuff series became the rate.
 The Tuff Stuff series hydrangea is a reliable and compact cultivar with lacecap blooms, making it suitable for smaller gardens or container planting.
 Tuff Stuff Hydrangeas bloom either pink or blue depending on the pH of the soil.
 At Martin Garden Center, we carry the cultivars including the original Tuff Stuff, Tiny Tuff Stuff, Tuff Stuff Ah Ha, Tuff Stuff Top Fun, and Tuff Stuff Red.
 Note that the Twist & Shout Hydrangea is considered a hybrid but blooms similarly to the Serrata hydrangea type.